-- 1.2 The Committee notes that in the future, the Strategic Director Service Delivery be given delegated authority, in consultation with the Chairman of the Committee, to agree the Annual Statement, subject to there being no significant changes made.
-This is in line with Derbyshire County Council's Statement which is approved annually by its Director of Community Services. - 1.3 That the Committee considers and approves the revised Modern Slavery Referral Procedure and Guidance for Council Employees (Appendix 2) - 1.4 The Committee notes that the above recommendations were approved by the Housing and Communities Committee at its meeting on 19th November.
+- 1.2 That in the future, the Committee gives the Strategic Director Service Delivery delegated authority, in consultation with the Chairman of the Committee, to agree the annual Statement, subject to there being no significant changes made.
+This is in line with Derbyshire County Council's Statement which is approved annually by its Director of Community Services. - 1.3 That the Committee considers and approves the revised Modern Slavery Referral Procedure and Guidance for Council Employees (Appendix 2)